-Class Dates: MTWRF, July 08-19
+Class Dates: MTWRF, July 07-18

-- Last Day to Add/Drop/Swap: Due to the non-standard dates associated with this program, please check your Student Centre for the important dates pertaining to your section. - Pre-requisite: Due to the multiple pathways in the Bachelor of Education, please consult Undergraduate Programs in Education for questions related to pre-requisite courses.
+Last Day to Add/Drop/Swap: Due to the non-standard dates associated with this program, please check your Student Centre for the important dates pertaining to your section.

+Pre-requisite: Due to the multiple pathways in the Bachelor of Education, please consult Undergraduate Programs in Education for questions related to pre-requisite courses.

-Office Hours: By appointment.
+Office Hours: By appointment only

-Email: Students are required to use their @ucalgary.ca email addresses for all correspondence.
+Email: Students are required to use a University of Calgary (@ucalgary.ca) email address for all correspondence.